awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.LTS.md

 +  The testing cycle for the cluster and associated applications takes a long time for each update to the Aurora PostgreSQL database engine\.
 +  The database version for your Aurora PostgreSQL cluster has all the DB engine features and bug fixes that your application needs\.

- The current LTS release for Aurora PostgreSQL is version 11\.9\.
+ The current LTS release for Aurora PostgreSQL is release 3\.4 \(PostgreSQL 11\.9\)\.
+It was released on December 11, 2020\.
+For more information about this version, see [PostgreSQL 11\.9, Aurora PostgreSQL release 3\.4 ](AuroraPostgreSQL.Updates.20180305.md#AuroraPostgreSQL.Updates.20180305.34)\.